Aatlantise/aatlantise.github.io/_pages/about.md

 Outside of classes and assitantships, I like to participate in intramural sports as both player and coach and attend free food events around campus.

-For Summer 2025, I will be joining the [Lee Language Lab](https://www.cs.toronto.edu/~ealee/public/) (University of Toronto, Ontario Tech University) as a visiting researcher.
+In Fall 2025, I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CS494/495 at University of Toronto.

 You can reach me at [jm3743@georgetown.edu](mailto:jm3743@georgetown.edu).